EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration

 \subsubsection{Project Ideation Panel (\textbf{DG1})}

 This panel extracts relevant indexes to categorize the work within the existing literature.
 In the rapidly evolving field of UX research, evaluators often face challenges in understanding the context and relevance of newly proposed systems \cite{ledo2018evaluation}.
-To enhance the UX evaluator's understanding of the context in which a system operates and its significance within the broader field of UX research, we built on categorizations from prior literature reviews and key guiding literature for UX of AI design practices \cite{zheng2022ux, liao2020questioning, vermeeren2010user, kieffer2019specification}.
+To enhance the UX evaluator's understanding of the context in which a system operates and its significance within the broader field of UX research, we built on categorizations from prior literature reviews and key guiding literature for UX in AI design practices \cite{zheng2022ux, liao2020questioning, vermeeren2010user, kieffer2019specification}.
 We leverage these established frameworks to integrate critical factors into the system output.
-This output is designed to automatically map the proposed system, based on the provided narrative, into categories including paradigms, application domains, modalities, system features, design novelty, design methods, human-AI relationship types, stakeholders, social scales, and theoretical frameworks.
+This output is designed to automatically map the proposed system based on the provided narrative, into categories including paradigms, application domains, modalities, system features, design novelty, design methods, human-AI relationship types, stakeholders, social scales, and theoretical frameworks.
+See Appendix \ref{index} for details.
+See Figure \ref{journey2} for \textbf{User Journey 2}.